kaiqiboy/dsso/README.md

 - The modified Spark is located at `./spark-3.2.1-modified`

-- The deep cost estimiation *development* module is located at `./dsso-dev`
+- The deep cost estimation *development* module is located at `./dsso-dev`

-- The deep cost estimiation *deployment* module is located at `./dsso-deploy`
+- The deep cost estimation *deployment* module is located at `./dsso-deploy`

 - Scala code for training data generation and end-to-end evaluation is located at `./dsso-test`

 - The queries used for DL model development is located at `./data`

-The complimentary data including the example training physical plans and the trained word2vec models can be downloaded from [here](https://drive.google.com/drive/folders/1hY41lU7s6CPEbT1BS9cOrhrEs3H4nxzk?usp=sharing).
+The complementary data including the example training physical plans and the trained word2vec models can be downloaded from [here](https://drive.google.com/drive/folders/1hY41lU7s6CPEbT1BS9cOrhrEs3H4nxzk?usp=sharing).
 ## Usage: DL-enhanced Spark SQL Execution

 - Build the modified Spark